-Also, the same protocol used to send mail messages between MTAs can be used by remote users to send mail messages.
-This is achieved by using specific software called MUA (Mail User Agent).
+In addition, the same protocol used to send mail messages between MTAs may as well be used by remote users to send mail messages.
+This is achieved by using a specific software called MUA (Mail User Agent).

 Simple Mail Transfer Protocol (SMTP)